best pocket knives

 13 Best Pocket Knives.
 All You Need To Know

-Choosing the best pocket knives is easy, you just need to know for what reason you will use them—for everyday use like cutting a fruit, going haunting, using them as an emergency tool, or simply for outdoor adventures.
+Choosing the best pocket knives is easy; you need to know why you will use them—for everyday use like cutting a fruit, going haunting, using them as an emergency tool, or simply for outdoor adventures.

 Types of pocket knives

 Camper knives are versatile because you can do so many things with them.
-My first camper knife was when I was a boy scout and we went for a first-night camping.
-It was a fantastic experience staying out at night when you are 12 years old.
+My first camper knife was when I was a boy scout, and we went for a first-night camping.
+It was a fantastic experience staying out at night when you were 12 years old.

-My father had given me the knife a couple of days before and I was so proud.
-It wasn’t something special but it helped me a lot that night.
-Suddenly I lost it after 2 months (or someone took it from my scout bag).
+My father had given me the knife a few days before, and I was so proud.
+It wasn’t something special, but it helped me a lot that night.
+Suddenly, I lost it after two months (or someone took it from my scout bag).
 It was something like the Victorinox manager but was unnamed and without all the 11 tools of Victorinox.

 Victorinox manager